-According to Ford, the tires can handle 90% of punctures which might be up to a quarter-inch in diameter.
+According to Ford, the tires can handle 90% of punctures, which might be up to a quarter-inch in diameter.
 Michelin’s generation uses a rubber sealant in the casing to fill holes if, say, a nail pierces the tires and falls out.
 If the same pin remains in the tire, the sealant surrounds the puncture.

 The sealant would not necessarily prevent the tire from leaking air.
 However, it slows the leak to 15 kilos in keeping with square inch per week.
 Michelin delivered the technology in 2011.